-Supervision and training
+Supervision

-Individual supervision

-Interns are required to complete a minimum of two hours of individual supervision per week, one with their clinical supervisor and one with their delegated supervisor.
+Individual supervision: Interns are required to complete a minimum of two hours of individual supervision per week, one with their clinical supervisor and one with their delegated supervisor.
 Clinical and delegated supervisors are strongly encouraged to document each supervisory encounter with the provided form.
 Interns are encouraged to do the same.

-Group supervision

-Interns are required to complete a minimum of two hours of group supervision per week with the entire cohort.
+Group supervision: Additionally, interns are required to complete a minimum of two hours of group supervision per week with the entire cohort.
 Group supervision topics alternate with one week focusing on psychological testing and the next week focusing on clinical consultation (i.e., therapy case video review) in the format of the WBH Clinical Consultation Model.
 Two clinical supervisors attend each group supervision.
 The two supervisors who participate in the psychological testing group supervision will be the supervisors of that focus for the entire year, and the same goes for the clinical consultation group supervision.

-Peer supervision

-Interns are required to provide and receive peer supervision with another cohort member, following the rotation schedule already in place for delegated supervision.
+Peer supervision: Interns are required to provide and receive peer supervision with another cohort member, following the rotation schedule already in place for delegated supervision.
 During the peer supervision process, peer supervisors will follow two therapy cases from intake to graduation, as well as one testing case from clinical interview to feedback at a time.
 Peer supervisory experiences are also encouraged to cover other topics, such as diversity, ethics, interpersonal relationships, professional values, etc. Peer supervision sessions can be facilitated virtually through a HIPAA compliant platform, such as Zoom.
-Peer supervision is required to be video recorded and turned into the supervisor of peer supervision, as well as documented with the provided form, and each peer supervisee will evaluate their peer supervisor at the end of each rotation.
-These evaluations will be used for educational purposes.
-Supervision of peer supervision will be provided by each interns' clinical supervisor.
+Peer supervision is required to be video recorded and turned into the supervisor of peer supervision, as well as documented with the provided form, and each peer supervisee will evaluate their peer supervision of peer supervision will be provided by each interns' clinical supervisor.
 During this experience, it is intended that interns will develop useful supervisory knowledge, skills, and attitudes.